syt2/Tracepad-publish/content/post/tracepad-en.md

     - Wired method (recommended): use **cable** to connect your iPhone/iPad and Mac, this method will achieve a more stable experience
 3. Enjoy it

+## Privacy Policy

+### Tracepad will never collect your private information, feel free to use it

 ## FAQ